aysanaghazadeh/SensoryAds/rebuttal.md

 * **Persuasion over Sensation Plot**

-    We have also plotted the persuasion score computed using Persuasion metric from [1] over the sensation scores for different generated images showing the improvement over the persuasion.
-We have added the plot to the appendix section.
-Please note that this experiment is still not an isolated experiment only evaluating the sensation changes and there are different factors changing.
-We highly rely on previous marketing papers for the relation between the persuasion and sensation evocation.
+    We have also plotted the persuasion score computed using Persuasion metric from [5] over the sensation scores for different generated images.
+We have added the plot to the Appendix - A1 - Figure 7-d.
+We observe that the persuasion increases with the increase of sensation intensity.

     [1] [Aghazadeh, Aysan, and Adriana Kovashka.
 "Cap: Evaluation of persuasive and creative image generation."
 Proceedings of the IEEE/CVF International Conference on Computer Vision.
 2025.](https://openaccess.thecvf.com/content/ICCV2025/html/Aghazadeh_CAP_Evaluation_of_Persuasive_and_Creative_Image_Generation_ICCV_2025_paper.html)

 ---